vincev/dply-rs/README.md

 A dply pipeline consists of a number of functions to read, transform, or write data to disk.

-For example the following pipeline reads a parquet file[^1], computes the minimum, mean, and maximum fare for each payment type, saves the result to `fares.csv` CSV file, and shows the result:
+The following pipeline reads a parquet file[^1], computes the minimum, mean, and maximum fare for each payment type, saves the result to `fares.csv` CSV file, and shows the result:

 ```
 $ dply -c 'parquet("nyctaxi.parquet") |